IFTTT/ConnectSDK-iOS/readme.md

 #### Create the controller

-Once you've setup the `ConnectionConfiguration` and the delegate, you can instanciate the controller.
+Once you've setup the `ConnectionConfiguration` and the delegate, you can instantiate the controller.

 ```
 public init(connectButton: ConnectButton,